mmercan/blog/_posts/2019-08-18-authorize-with-a-multiple-schemes-in-asp-net-core.md

 <!-- /wp:syntaxhighlighter/code -->

 <!-- wp:paragraph -->
-<p>I was done till I need a Middleware which will block if user is not authenticated and Provide HealthCheck details if user is authenticated.<br>I got 401 from the middleware even I provided the JWT token, same token let me authenticate with [Authorize] but when I check  User.Identity.IsAuthenticated in a Method without  [Authorize] attribute I got False in controllers too.</p>
+<p>I was done till I need a Middleware which will block if user is not authenticated and Provide HealthCheck details if user is authenticated.<br>I got 401 from the middleware even I provided the JWT token, the same token let me authenticate with [Authorize] but when I check  User.Identity.IsAuthenticated in a Method without  [Authorize] attribute I got False in controllers too.</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code -->